alecfrey/Shifty/readme.txt

 Assets were obtained online for project use
 Tiled software was used to create level design

-Simple physics (gravity) was implemented
+Simple physics (gravity) were implemented